HorizenOfficial/zendoo-sc-cryptolib/README.md

 ```bash
 cargo test
 ```
-More detailed build guide, as well as instructions to build the .jar, can be found in in our [build guide](BUILD.md).
+More detailed build guide, as well as instructions to build the .jar, can be found in our [build guide](BUILD.md).

+## Extras

+In order to build and use `SNAPSHOT.jar` package version refer to the following [documentation](./ci/README.md)